problemsolvingfoundation/problemsolvingmindset/keyconcepts.md

 1- Systems thinking (System theory in general)
 2- Minimalism.

-Because all of the other stems from those two.
+Because all of the others stem from those two.
 Even a problem or a solution can be defined as a "system" that consists of interrelated subsystems.

 For instance, a problem is a system that becomes an obstacle against the existence or stability of another system.